 The Compensation Committee reviews the base salaries of its named executive officers each year.
 Salary increases are generally based on the executive's performance within specific areas of accountability, external market competitiveness and internal budget considerations.
-In March 2013, the annual base salaries of Mr. Wayne, Ms. Bean and Ms. Campion were increased to \$500,000, \$400,000 and \$300,000, respectively.
+For fiscal 2014, the Compensation Committee reviewed the company's performance, noting in particular both the growth achieved and the shortfall against corporate objectives, and elected not to increase the base salaries of the company's named executive officers.
+In March of fiscal 2013, the base salaries of Mr. Wayne, Ms. Bean and Mr. DiFulvio were set at \$500,000, \$400,000 and \$175,000, respectively, and remained at those amounts throughout fiscal 2014.
+In addition, Mr. DiFulvio received a \$10,000 cash bonus for performance in fiscal 2014.
+Mr. Wayne and Ms. Bean historically have not received any non-equity incentive compensation or discretionary cash bonuses from the company.